 World War I brought a boom after the war for Japan.
-By the progress of the industrial division, the Industrial production value overtook an agricultural production value after the World War I. The development of the agriculture sector was delayed under the parasitic landlord system in comparison with the rapid development of the industrial sector (Teruoka,S. 2008).
-After World War II, the Japanese economy continued rapid growth during a period from 1955 through 1973(High economic growth period).
+By the progress of the industrial division, the Industrial production value overtook an agricultural production value after the World War I. The development of the agriculture sector was delayed under the parasitic landlord system in comparison with the rapid development of the industrial sector (Teruoka, 2008).
+After World War II, the Japanese economy continued rapid growth during a period from 1955 through 1973 (High economic growth period).
 In this time, the agriculture sector drastically improved production by the spread of artificial manure, pesticide, and agricultural machines.
 However, the consumption of rice was delayed, so there was overproduction.
-Therefore, a policy of reducing the rice acreage was started in 1970(Hayami, Y., Yamada, S. 1991).
+Therefore, a policy of reducing the rice acreage was started in 1970 (Hayami and Yamada, 1991).

-Fig. 1 Development of rice production in Japan: 1881-2012
+Fig. 1 Development of rice production in Japan (1881-2012)

-The change of the element input of the rice production: 1922-1944
+The Change of the Element Input of the Rice Production (1922-1944)

 A change of the element input of the rice production from 1922 through 1944 is shown in Fig. 2.
+In this Figure, the change of the input standard of each agent of production is shown in the standard in 1922 (1922 = 1.0).

-Fig. 2 The change of the element input of the rice production: 1922-1944
+Fig. 2 The change of the element input of the rice production (1922-1944)